 To launch ODBC administrator tool in 32-bit mode: C:\Windows\SysWOW64\odbcad32.exe

-12. On the client machine: at the below registry location, Last SQL Server connect entry is stored: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client
+12. On the client PC, go to the registry location below and look for Last SQL Server connect HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client

 To launch the tool:

-To launch the SQL Client config tool in 32-bit mode: C:\Windows\SysWOW64\cliconfg.exe
+To run the SQL Client Configuration Tool in 32-bit mode, follow these steps.: C:\Windows\SysWOW64\cliconfg.exe

-14. Check if you are able to test the connectivity by forcing the protocols like TCP and Named pipes.
+14. Check to see if you can test connectivity using protocols like TCP and Named Pipes.

-By forcing the protocol, if the connectivity works, check with the application team if the connection string can be modified to force the protocol in the data source field.
+If the connectivity works after forcing the protocol, ask the application team if the connection string can be changed to force the protocol in the data source field.

 select session_id, net_transport from sys.dm_exec_connections